Skip to main content

 The long-term cardiovascular safety of prolonged PT-141 administration is best understood in the context of its intended use.
 The clinical data, based on intermittent, as-needed dosing (up to 8 times per month), shows no evidence of cumulative or sustained effects on blood pressure.

 The body’s hemodynamic parameters return to baseline well before the next potential dose.
 This lack of accumulation is key.
 The risk profile would be entirely different if the protocol involved continuous daily administration leading to sustained MC4R activation.
-The established protocols are designed to leverage the therapeutic window of the peptide while allowing the to reset completely between uses, thereby mitigating the risk of chronic alterations in blood pressure control.
+The established protocols are designed to leverage the therapeutic window of the peptide while allowing the cardiovascular system to reset completely between uses, thereby mitigating the risk of chronic alterations in blood pressure control.

 References